sabyamaiti/Getting_n_Cleaning_Data/CodeBook.md

 Data

-The tidy_data.csv data file is a csv file.
+The tidydata.txt is a text file, containing space-separated values.

 The first row contains the names of the variables, which are listed and described in the Variables section, and the following rows contain the values of these variables.